mysteryx93/Modern.Net-Tutorial/8_Deployment.md

 Your Avalonia app is working!
 Now what?
 You need to deploy it for Windows, Linux, MacOS, iOS, Android, Blazor...

+[PupNet Deploy](https://github.com/kuiperzone/PupNet-Deploy) is a great tool to facilitate deployment.
+As of writing this, it supports AppImage for Linux, setup file for Windows, Flatpak for Linux, Debian binary package, RPM binary package, and plain old zip.
+PupNet-Deploy will require [pupnet.conf](https://github.com/mysteryx93/HanumanInstituteApps/tree/master/Src/App.Converter432Hz/Deploy) in your project.

+PupNet-Deploy does not yet have support for MacOS, iOS and Android.
+That may come later.

-The best approach is to create yourself some script files that automate the builds.
+The best approach is to create some script files that automate the builds.
 Create a [Publish folder](https://github.com/mysteryx93/HanumanInstituteApps/tree/master/Publish) to place your scripts.

-I create a script for each target OS that takes 2 parameters: project folder and target runtime.
-Ex: `eg: publish-win Player432hz win-x86`
+I create a script for each target OS that takes 3 parameters: project folder, target runtime and kind.
+Ex: `eg: publish-win Player432Hz win-x64 setup`

 I then have another script that compiles all versions for a specific OS (x64, x86).